upessocs/Lectures/SoftComputing/051 UNIT V Genetic Algorithm.md

 - **Natural Selection** means that individuals with higher fitness are more likely to survive, reproduce, and pass on their genes to the next generation.

 ### 4 **Crossover (Recombination)**:
-- In **sexual reproduction**, two parents combine their genes to produce offspring.
+- In **reproduction**, two parents combine their genes to produce offspring.
 - During this process, sections of DNA from each parent are **crossed over** and combined, creating a unique combination of traits in the offspring.

 ### 5 **Mutation**: